xdy/twodsix-foundryvtt/INTELLISENSE.md

 - `foundry/lang/` - Foundry's language files
 - `foundry/tsconfig.json` - Foundry's TypeScript configuration

-### 4. Restart VS Code
+### 4. Restart Your IDE

-After creating the symlinks, restart VS Code to enable the improved IntelliSense.
+After creating the symlinks, restart VS Code or IntelliJ IDEA to enable the improved IntelliSense.

+**IntelliJ IDEA Note:**
+IntelliJ IDEA natively supports `jsconfig.json` and will automatically recognize the path aliases and symlinked files.
+Ensure that the `foundry/` directory is not marked as "Excluded" in your Project Structure (it should be visible in the Project view).

 ## What This Provides